MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

 <!-- ------------------------------ -->
-#### Filter by origin
+#### Filter issues by origin

 By default, the **Issues** tool only lists issues that pertain to the current web page's code.
-To include issues that are caused by third-party libraries or frameworks loaded by the web page too, select the **Include third-party issues** checkbox.
+To include issues that are caused by third-party libraries or frameworks loaded by the web page too, select the **Include third-party issues** checkbox:

 ![The Issues panel with the 'Include third-party issues' checkbox](./index-images/third-party-checkbox.png)